 One of the most irritating points that comes with multiple WordPress installations is the creation of duplicate users across the sites.
 Multisite makes it so easy by managing a centralized bunch of users by providing permission to each of the sites that they require.
 Users can be provided with access to one, few or all of sites with ease.

 With the help of multisite, one can have access to a number of advanced settings and configurations that allow you to make quick adjustments for each and every blog.
-This extensive feature let us see everything from a single place.
+This extensive feature enables us to see everything from a single place.
 Hence, it can be a powerful way to manage the website.

 One of the major benefits of multisite is the ability in which a single WordPress install can manage all the existing blogs.
 There are several drawbacks of multisite, but in the right context, all the benefits are definitely real.

 Limitations of Multisite

 - It is not mandatory that all the plugins will work on the multisite.
 Before their installation, one needs to ensure that the plugins are multisite compatible.

 - Any individual site alone can’t add or delete the plugins or the themes.
 In case if they are present on the network they can be easily activated or deactivated as per the requirements.

 - If the server is experiencing downtime, it will affect all the existing sites on the network.